poeggi/AntiHPSpyware/README.md

 ## SIDENOTES
 Besides the Analytics "services", this toolset also disables the totally useless network services.
 (Windows10+ is already handling things itself).
-Also disabled is a service called 'hpsvcsscan'
+Also disabled is a service called 'hpsvcsscan', which seems to manage (re-)installation of drivers and services.
 On the other hand, any services that is actually coupled with real features, e.g. updates and testing, is left untouched by this toolset.